-In 1949’s She Wore a Yellow Ribbon, the US Cavalry assigns Captain Nathan Cutting Brittles one last mission before his retirement.
+In 1949’s She Wore a Yellow Ribbon, the US Cavalry assigns Captain Nathan Cutting Brittles (John Wayne) one last mission before his retirement.
 He must lead his troops against Cheyenne and Arapaho warriors inspired from George Armstrong Custer’s defeat at the Battle of the Little Big Horn.

 In addition, Capt.
 Brittles’ commanding officer, Major Mac Allshard, hampers the patrol when he orders the Captain to deliver his wife, Abby, and niece, Olivia Dandridge to a stagecoach in Sutross Wells.